According to Dr Sharib:

 'To emulate the Name you should wipe out falsehood and embrace the truth

 He says that (appropriate) recitation is conducive to solving problems, the

 removal of difficulties, and the achievement of your objective.
 It can ensure

 see 'The 99 Most Beautiful Names of Allah' by Dr Zahurul Hassan Sharib

 Some other references:

 These verses refer to the people of iniquity whose towns Allah destroyed.

 Al-Ghazali refers to this name in conjunction with Al-Rafi (the Exalter).

-removed far from Him.
-These are those who have regard only for the
+from Him.
+These are those who have regard only for the tangible and imagined

-tangible and imagined things and whose passions are those shared
+things and whose passions are those shared with the beasts.

 (Al-Ghazali - The Ninety-nine Beautiful Names of God.
 Trans.
 Burrel/Daher: ITS: 1992.)